CrystalMoogle/PO-User-Scripts/README.md

 "Merged Script.js" already has all the current scripts merged together

 Any issues/bugs report to Crystal Moogle or post them in the Scripting Sub-Forum on the PO forums

+Currently requires PO version 2.0.05 (Which as of writing is the latest)